gnmedatabase/site/pages/about.md

 <br>
 <h2 align="left" style="font-size:100%;">STUDENTS </h2>
 <br>
 The origin of the idea behind MENAI is a course that Selim S. Kuru developed for the HONORS Program at the University of Washington, Seattle, WA.
-Another course parallel to the HONORS 212 was offered in Spring 2020 through the Department of Near Eastern Languages and Civilization.
-The courses helped Kuru to develop the MENAI.
+The 5-credit course was offered for the first time in Spring 2022 over Zoom with 29 registered students.
+Second time over, the course was offered in person in Spring 2022 with 29 registered students.
+During that quarter, a 2-credit version of the course was offered through the Department of Near Eastern Languages and Civilization with four registered students.
+The courses helped Kuru develop the MENAI.
 We would like to acknowledge all students who had taken the course on this page.
-Second phase of the project will include an exhibit of student work.
+Second phase of the project will include an exhibit of the student work that include translations between verbal and visual languages and products of collaborative group projects.
 <p>
 <DIV>